 The more important key point is that money is elastic.
 This means that we can create more of these agreements as needed to meet the demands of the economy.
 A lot of us have been trained to believe that more money is necessarily bad/inflationary.
 But this need not be true so long as we produce the corresponding real resources to support the demand for that money.
 In fact, this is a good thing because it provides us with a monetary system that can flexibly react to the needs of its users.
 And this is what all credit based monetary systems are – flexible systems that can expand and contract financial assets as needed.
 Within the piping of the existing system banks are the primary issuers of the loans that supply that needed liquidity.

 The alternative is some sort of fixed money supply that relies on relative price changes and the kindness of rich people to lend some of that money.
 While this could work in theory, it doesn’t work in reality because the system just isn’t dynamic enough.
 And this is the primary reason why we end up with what people refer to as “fractional reserve” style systems.
 In other words, someone (or something) tries to fix the money supply using gold or reserves or some other fixed supply asset.
 And credit markets naturally build off of these systems because the fixed supply system isn’t elastic enough.
 This is good as it allows us to grow more apples and build more houses on demand, as needed to meet our needs.

 That’s it.
 Short and sweet.
-If you have questions run on over to the forum.
-I am happy to help.
+If you have questions shoot me an email.
+I’d love to help if I can.